sammy355/samar.github.io/_posts/2026-02-16-Off_Policy_RL.md

 ### 1. Hard TF-Bind 8

 The task is called Hard TF-Bind 8.
 In this task we aim to generate DNA sequences (length L= 8) having maximize binding affinity.
-We collect the initial dataset near a certain sequence.
+We collect the initial dataset near a certain sequence <a href="#ref-4" title="(2020) AdaLead: A simple and robust adaptive greedy search algorithm for sequence design">[4]</a>.
 The sequences in initial dataset have lower scores than the given sequence.
 We then form a dataset D0 of size 1,024.
-Also we modify the score landscape to assign zero to sequence scoring < 0.3.
+Also we modify the score landscape to assign zero to sequence scoring less than 0.3.
 It follows Real world design where search space is vast with limited data availability.

 ### 2. FLEXS Benchmark